We have done so much, for so long, with so little,

 Here are some observations I made

 When the tester is sold as 'defective' they bring half of a 'very good' one.
 When they are advertised as 'from my uncle who passed away', that is regarded ideal, because there is common belief that dead uncles leave always good working tube testers to untechnical nephews.
 What you are buying, in reality is: Untested, no guarantee and no returns.
 Most of the time, you find feedback of the seller, related to tubes.
-So the seller is active with d electronics, but when his uncle leaves him a tube tester, he sells it untested.
+So the seller is active with electronics, but when his uncle left him a tube tester, he sells it untested.
 Look at yourself, would YOU sell a tube tester untested?
 Wouldn't it be better to check if it works, and get a higher price?
-I see this so often, and in the end the people come to me, asking for repair advice.
-Really in the end you are always better off, buying working instruments, a not buying defective items for half the price.
+I see this so often, and in the end the people come to me, asking for repair advice by email.
+They think this is normal and for free, and become angry if this is not so.
+Really in the end you are always better off, buying a working instrument, a not buy a defective tool for half the price.

 Forget testers that were found in a garage

-You can fix the rust with contact spray, and remove the fungus with a brush.
+You can't fix the rust with contact spray, or remove the fungus with a brush.
 Or, the seller says it was 'found on the attic' and you think that is good, because attics are dry.
 Well, you will may find out the reason why somebody put this tester asleep decades ago.
 For instance the transformer has a defect.
-Then today, first you have to repair the rusty witches and bad contacts, and after that you will come to the same conclusion as somebody 50 ears ago.
-Such things happened to me several times!
+Then today, first you have to repair the rusty switches and bad contacts, and after that you will come to the same conclusion as somebody 50 ears ago.
+Such things happened to me before.

 Don't take a tester with a cut off mains cord

-Or, when you buy a 110V item, with the USA connector still on it, while living in a 220V region, the seller claims he has no way to test it. he really found it somewhere, would you he not buy a auto transformer on Ebay for 10$?
+When you buy a 110V item, with the USA connector still on it, while living in a 230V region, the seller claims he has no way to test it.
+If he really found it somewhere, would you he not buy an auto transformer on Ebay for 10$??
 Probably yes.
-And then what will he do of the tester appears is broken?
-Sell it untested.
+And then what will he do if the tester appears totally broken?

 Look at the deck screws.

-Also don't take a tester with the deck plate screws missing, or it has shiny new screws.
-It only means, long ago someone thought it wasn't worth putting it back together, and the screws were gone
+Don't take a tester with the deck plate screws missing, or it has shiny new screws.
+It only means, long ago someone thought it wasn't worth putting it back together, and the screws got lost.

 Damaged case, or just a very much used case.

-This is a very reliable hint: If case looks treated like junk, then that is how it was.
+This is a very reliable hint: If case looks treated like junk, do not think the owner had a different attitude towards to the case and the tester itself.
+More likely the owner treated the whole tester like junk.
 The question is only, what makes you think he was wrong?

-Or, a tested looks extremely used.
-Specially around the leakage switch.
-Though this doesn't look nice, but it may be a good sign.
+Or, a tester looks extremely used, but nor abused.
+Specially around the leakage switch, it is very much used.
+Though this doesn't look nice, but it may be a very good sign.
 Obviously it was used if for decades by somebody, and he had reason to keep on using, and using it.

 Take only a tester that is guaranteed to be OK